Glasgesicht/MDC/README.md

 Currently planned features include:

 1. Full set of Kneeboard pages for export.
-[Done in collaboration with @iProphet]
+[Done in collaboration with @github/iProphet]
 2. Selective export to JPEG/ZIP for single pages, flights and packages.
 [60%]
 3. Save and Load Presets, independently of CF Files.
 [Requires Backend work eventually]
 4. Chooseable Airfields with their properties.
 [Just a matter of adding them]